cnp3/ebook/protocols/tcp.rst

 TCP, like most connection-oriented transport protocols, supports two types of connection releases :

  - graceful connection release, where each TCP user can release its own direction of data transfer after having transmitted all data
- - abrupt connection release, where either one user closes both directions of data transfer or one TCP entity is forced to close the connection (e.g. because the remote host does not reply anymore or due to lack of resources)
+ - abrupt connection release, where either one user closes both directions of data transfer or one TCP entity is forced to close the connection (e.g., because the remote host does not reply anymore or due to lack of resources)

 .. _TCPReset: